vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

 # Engines

 Let's start with the absolute basics.
-A TeX engine is the compiled, command-line program that ultimately produces your finished document.
-In most cases, this is the PDF that you print or otherwise submit.
+A TeX engine is a compiled program.
+In that sense, it is just like most of the other programs installed on your computer.
+This is the program that ultimately produces your finished document: in most cases, the PDF that you print or otherwise submit.
 This program understands only the most basic instructions related to macros and typesetting -- in the lingo, these are called 'primitives'.
 All documents you write will eventually boil down to these primitives to be understood and processed (or 'compiled') by a TeX engine.
 (It is of consequence to this article that all TeX engines are programmable -- perhaps not strictly by choice.[^6])

 [^6]:
     [Knuth meets the Netherlands TeX Group (NTG)][tex-turing-complete], page 47, second column.
-Donald Knuth notes "In some sense I put in many of the programming features kicking and screaming," and that TeX was made Turing-complete after lobbying by Guy Steele.
+Donald Knuth notes "In some sense I put in many of the programming features kicking and screaming".
+TeX was made Turing-complete after 'intense' lobbying by Guy Steele.

 There are many engines out there beyond Knuth's original TeX: